ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 moderation.
 No attempts are made at encryption.
 Basically, proceed with caution.

 netcatchat CAN be used with a proxy though, so you can achieve encryption through the use of Tor or other anonymizing networks.
+Or, you could perhaps use stunnel to make an SSL tunnel to use.

 There is the possiblity for someone to make their own script to connect to the server_port and not reconnect on a client port, or connect directly to a client